 The Internal Family System is a theory that our mind contains multiple parts.
 These parts together form one’s True Self.
 Like family members, a person’s inner parts take on different roles.
 Each has its perspective, interests, memories, and viewpoints.
 That said, you can only fully understand yourself by exploring these parts of yourself.
 By learning how these parts contribute to your True Self, you can identify which parts of you are causing conflict in your life.
 An Internal Family System Therapist can help you learn to manage these parts of yourself to continue growing.

 What is Internal Family Systems Therapy?

-The IFS model includes 3 basic assumptions:
+The IFS model includes Three Assumptions: